Sunday, May 31, 2009

 * Compulsion (1959 film, based on the Meyer Levin novel)—A roman a clef, the version that most people are most likely familiar with, with Bradford Dillman and Dean Stockwell as the killers and Orson Welles their attorney.

-Leopold, who was freed 34 years after his guilty plea, was sickened by his portrayal in Compulsion--particularly by the suggestion that he killed Frank out of sexual motives--that he sued the producers.
 In one of those Bleak House-style proceedings that so many in the legal profession love so much, the case took 11 years to wind through the courts—and when it was all over, Leopold’s case was dismissed.

 Why did the murder grab the public’s attention so much?
 Why does it still have a hold on us?

-The case, of course, completed the transformation of Clarence Darrow from attorney for the beleaguered and downtrodden (e.g., labor unions, radicals) to defender of the damned (the people that nobody, but nobody, wanted to be associated with).
-Though not the icon he has been made out to be over the last 50 years or so (midway through his career, he barely escaped being convicted for attempting to suborn a juror), Darrow was in deadly earnest—and at his best—in passionately battling against the death penalty as he tried to save Leopold and Loeb.
+Though not the icon he has been made out to be for several decades (midway through his career, he barely escaped being convicted for attempting to suborn a juror), Darrow was in deadly earnest—and at his best—in passionately battling against the death penalty as he tried to save Leopold and Loeb.

 But there were other reasons for the horror and rapt interest people have long felt about this case:

 * It challenged traditional notions of what caused crime.
-Darrow himself had long contended that poverty bred criminal activity, and, in the wrenching transition to an industrialized, urban America, there were many reasons to believe so.
+Darrow had long contended that poverty bred criminal activity, and, in the wrenching transition to an industrialized, urban America, there were many reasons to believe so.
 But the parents of both killers in this case were affluent—Leopold, the son of a millionaire box manufacturer, and Loeb, the son of a retired Sears Roebuck vice president.
 The youths were privileged and smart, with Leopold even a law student at the University of Chicago.

 * The murder demonstrated “motiveless malignity.”
 The phrase, coined by Samuel Taylor Coleridge about Iago in Othello, has come to stand in general for the mystery of evil.
 But this murder was not a crime of greed, passion or revenge.
 People could not believe that anybody could do something so heinous simply to get away with it.

 * The relationship between the killers smacked of the taboo.
-Several years ago, I came across a book—published only 25 years or so after the trial—that referred to Leopold and Loeb as having committed “unnatural acts” with each other.
-That last phrase hints at the far less tolerant attitudes that existed in that pre-Stonewall era.
-Newspapers at the time left little if any doubt that the two were lovers—and speculated that young Frank had been molested before his murder, though the autopsy did not reveal this.
+Several years ago, I came across a book—published 25 years or so after the trial—that referred to Leopold and Loeb as having committed “unnatural acts” with each other.
+That last phrase hints at the less tolerant attitudes that existed in that pre-Stonewall era.
+Newspapers at the time left little doubt that the two were lovers—and speculated that young Frank had been molested before his murder, though the autopsy did not reveal this.

 * The crime was, however, unusually gruesome.
 Leopold and Loeb killed Bobby Frank with a chisel, poured acid on him, and dumped his naked body in a culvert near Wolf Lake.